-Intramurals are scheduled competitive and recreational activities, where you compete against others with the University.
-Participants may choose from individual, dual or team activities.
+Intramurals are scheduled competitive and recreational activities, where you compete against others within the University.
+Participants may choose from individual or team activities.
 Male, female, open and coed divisions are offered for most of the sports.
 The facilities, most equipment and the officials are provided.
 The program offers league sports, which can last between three and six weeks, and tournaments, which last one or two days.

-Students who are enrolled at any campus are eligible to participate in any Intramural activity on any campus.
+Students who are enrolled at any campus and current faculty, staff, or alumni with an active Recreational Services membership are eligible to participate in any Intramural activity on any campus.

 Intramurals sports are scheduled competitive and recreational activities, where students and recreation members compete against other students and recreation members.
 Participants may choose from individual, dual or team activities.
 Male, female and coed divisions are offered for most sports.
 The facilities, most equipment and the officials are provided.
 The program offers league sports, which can last between three and six weeks, and tournaments, which last one or two days.

 Intramurals teams are formed through common bonds or associations within the community of Georgia State, such as:

 - Fellow friends and classmates at Georgia State

 - Free agents: Students who do not have a team to join can sign up on the free agent list and can be selected by captains of other teams.

 Free Agent Players

 Those looking to play on an Intramurals team or dual event but do not have enough players to form their team or are looking to join a team should sign up as a free agent for that event.
 Free agents may be placed on teams who are looking for extra players.
 To sign up as a free agent, go to the registration page and follow the directions.

 Intramurals is pleased to offer its general programming free to current students and Recreation members of Georgia State.
 Golf tournaments may require a fee for use of carts and practice balls.